OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md

 ### Use CAA Records to Restrict Which CAs can Issue Certificates

 Certification Authority Authorization (CAA) DNS records can be used to define which CAs are permitted to issue certificates for a domain.
 The records contains a list of CAs, and any CA who is not included in that list should refuse to issue a certificate for the domain.
-This can help to prevent an attacker from obtaining unauthorised certificates for a domain through a less-reputable CA. Where it is applied to all subdomains, it can also be useful from an administrative perspective by limiting which CAs administrators or developers are able to use, and by preventing them from obtaining unauthorised wildcard certificates.
+This can help to prevent an attacker from obtaining unauthorized certificates for a domain through a less-reputable CA. Where it is applied to all subdomains, it can also be useful from an administrative perspective by limiting which CAs administrators or developers are able to use, and by preventing them from obtaining unauthorized wildcard certificates.

 ### Always Provide All Needed Certificates